All Episodes

 You know, I've talked about this endlessly.

-Because yeah, we were told that we had to land under, you know, some threats, and the military did a great job.
+I wrote about it, and I don't know what I was thinking because, yeah, we were told that we had to land under, you know, some threats, and the military did a great job.

-I was the first first lady taken to a war zone since Eleanor Roosevelt.
+I was the first First Lady taken to a war zone since Eleanor Roosevelt.

 What difference does it make now anyway?